10 Parameterized R Markdown

 10.4 Tracking Visits

-Connect also exposes visit information about parameterized documents that will tell you which documents have been seen, when and by whom.
-The same information is recorded and made available for non-parameterized R Markdown documents, other rendered types and static content.
-It is available via an API that may be used by administrators or publishers.
-Publishers may retrieve information about their own content only.
+Connect tracks information about visits to R Markdown documents that tell you which documents have been seen, when and by whom.
+The same information is recorded for parameterized R Markdown documents, other rendered types and static content.
+Visit information is available via an API that may be called by administrators and publishers.
+Publishers may only retrieve information about content they own.

-More information about using the API is included in the historical information chapter of the RStudio Connect Admin Guide.
+Learn about the recorded data in the Rendered and Static Content Visit Events section of the RStudio Connect Admin Guide.